DeepSOIC/Part-o-magic/README.md

 ### Ghost
 Ghost is a placement-aware version of shapebinder.
 It is a tool to bring a copy of a shape from one container into another, applying a proper transform.

 Ghost supports both extracting an object from a container, and importing an object from a higher-level container.
-The latter is somewhat limited: it will not work properly if Placement of the container the Ghost is in, changes as a result of a recompute (for example if therte is an expression bound to the placement).
+The latter is somewhat limited: it will not work properly if Placement of the container the Ghost is in, changes as a result of a recompute (for example if there is an expression bound to the placement).

 ### Morph container tool
 Created a Module, but later realized you want ShapeGroup instead?
 Of course, you can create a new container, drag-drop stuff...
 The "Morph container" tool is for simplifying the process.
 It takes care of moving stuff, redirecting links, and deletion of the remaining old empty container.